moosahmed/Stateful_Symphony/README.md

   * Server architecture management is minimal

 ### Service Updates
 Deploy updated services once set up.
-In particular stateful services that manage thier own schemas.
+In particular stateful services that manage their own schemas.
  1. How will we deploy updates which can include database schema updates?
    * Database pods will be part of stateful set with persistent volumes attached, when a DB pod is redeployed it reattaches to the persistent volumes, thus keeping state.
  2. Granular Deployment - Limit update scope to updating the frequently changed resources and not the infrequently changed resources.
    * Terraform will use `-target` functionality.
-   * Limiting scope increases scalability. - Wouldn't re provision everything in an automated way.
+   * Limiting scope increases scalability. - Would not re provision everything in an automated way.

 ## Launch
 ### Prerequisites